AMDatIMDEA/PolyMersion/STL/README.md

 ### Required Pieces:
 - **Base Plate (x1)** – The foundational structure for mounting the grid and supporting the specimens.
 - **Top Plate (x1)** – The upper structural part that holds specimens in place.
 - **Intermediate Trays (x2 or more)** – Adjustable trays that hold the polymer samples during testing.
+- Remember that 2 trays are neccesary, one for the water bath and the other one outside.

 ### Additional Components:
 - **Covers and crew covers** - To maintain the structure